Lonewolf239/NeoIni/docs/README.md

 | 🔑 | **Easy migration** | Transfer encrypted configs between machines via `GetEncryptionPassword()`. |
 | 📦 | **Black-box design** | Single entrypoint — `NeoIniReader` owns and manages everything behind a clean public API. |

-## Thread Safety

-NeoIni guarantees thread safety using a custom `AsyncReaderWriterLock`.
-This lock allows multiple concurrent readers but only one writer at a time, and it fully supports asynchronous operations (`await`).
-All public methods that read or modify the internal data acquire the appropriate read or write lock, ensuring that concurrent access from multiple threads is safe and race-condition-free.

-For more details, see the [source code](link-to-code) or the [API reference](./API.md).

 ---

 ## Quick Start